pwilmart/Mammalian_sperm_PXD003164/README.md

 Siberian_Musk_Deer|Ensembl|v100|MosMos_v2_BIUU_UCD|68415|33,292|2,340,600
 Deer|UniProt Canonical Reference|2020.05|UP000242450|46360|19,236|1,467,651

 We have a good span of organisms with the UniProt canonical sequence collections.
 We will dig a bit deeper into squirrel and deer later.
 We can see that the Ensembl sequence collections are larger than the UniProt canonical collections.
-The have more explicit isoform (alternative slicing) content.
+They have more explicit isoform (alternative slicing) content.
 We will want a consistent data processing framework to compare the searches against the different databases.

 ---